Concurrent Training vs Block Periodization: How to Choose

 How They Compare

-The core difference between the two approaches comes down to training focus and progression strategy:
+When you weigh block periodization vs concurrent training side by side, the core difference comes down to training focus and progression strategy:

 Adaptation Focus